This Zuppa Toscana aka Kale Soup is an Olive Garden Copycat recipe that is full of flavor and perfect for a winter meal!

 - 2 cups reduced sodium chicken broth or stock

 - 4 cups water

-- 1 cup heavy cream or half-n-half (heavy cream gives the richest flavor)
+- 1 cup heavy cream or Half-and-Half (heavy cream gives the richest flavor)

-- 3 russet potatoes, scrubbed and 2” diced
+- 3 russet potatoes scrubbed and cut into 2-inch diced pieces

 - Using a heavy stockpot or Dutch oven, brown the Italian sausage, breaking in into smaller pieces.
 Drain any visible fat.

 - Add onions and sauté until translucent, 3-5 minutes.
 Add garlic and sauté until fragrant, 1 minute.

 - Mix in broth, water, and potatoes.
 Bring to a boil and simmer for 15 minutes, and potatoes are softened.

 - Stir in cream, keeping your burner on its lowest setting to prevent burning.
 Add kale and serve.